Question

 Many doctors refuse to use the name Myalgic Encephalomyelitis because there is no current clinical evidence (from symptoms or signs) or pathological evidence (from post-mortem or other research) to indicate that people have what doctors and pathologists would regard as an ‘encephalomyelitis' taking place.
 The term encephalomyelitis refers to the presence of significant and widespread inflammation involving the brain and spinal cord and, while there is some evidence of neuroinflammation (i.e., low level inflammatory changes in some parts of the central nervous system), this is not the same as having an encephalomyelitis.

-In light of the 2021 NICE Clinical Guideline the abbreviated ‘ME/CFS' is now more likely to used in the NHS as the clinical recommendations are implemented and become more widely known.
+In light of the 2021 NICE Clinical Guideline on ME/CFS the abbreviated ‘ME/CFS' is now more likely to used in the NHS as the clinical recommendations are implemented and become more widely known.
 This situation is unlikely to change until research can accurately determine what causes the condition and it is accepted by the medical profession.

-However, SNOMED-CT – the electronic diagnostic coding system used by the NHS – is employing ‘chronic fatigue syndrome (disorder)' as its parent term.
-It recognises other names for the condition – though not as codable terms – and correctly codes it under ‘diseases of the nervous system' i.e., neurological.
-But there is a pressing need to change the parent term at least to ME/CFS.
-It also fails to recognise or code Post-Viral Fatigue Syndrome which is something else it should do to comply with the World Health Organisation's International Classification of Diseases version 11.
+However, SNOMED-CT – the electronic diagnostic coding system used by the NHS – uses ‘Chronic Fatigue Syndrome (disorder)‘ as a parent term.
+It recognises ‘Myalgic Encepahlomyelitis' and ‘Myalgic Encephalopathy' as acceptable alternatives, but not as separately codable items.
+It correctly codes the entry under ‘diseases of the nervous system' i.e., neurological which is in line with the WHO ICD (above), but there is a pressing need to change the parent term at least to ME/CFS.

 More information